38: You Are Whom You Eat

 “But by all you believe, my little animal, if belief in God were so necessary and were of eternal importance to us, would God himself not infuse in everyone enlightenment as bright as the Sun, which hides from no one?
 Do we pretend that God wants to play hide-and-seek with us, like children calling ‘Peekaboo, I see you!’?
 Does God put on a mask and then take it off?
 Does He disguise himself to some and reveal himself to others?
 That would be a God who is either silly or malicious.

-“If I knew Him by the strength of my mind, the merit would be His, not mine, because He might have given me a soul or organs so weak I would not have recognized Him.
+“If I knew Him by the strength of my mind, the merit would be His, not mine, because He might give me a soul or organs so weak I would not have recognized Him.
 On the other hand, if he gave me a mind incapable of comprehending Him, it wouldn’t be my fault but His, since he could have given me one capable of doing so.”

 The Moon-being makes three main points: